 But how much will this decision cost Leigh in the end?
 And who exactly was the dead man?
 Those questions are answered in the movie.
 But there are some twists and turns along the way, including Leigh noticing that her unusual necklace (a tiny wrench on a chain) is missing, and she might have dropped it when she left the body in the shed.

 “Blood on Her Name” (ably directed by Matthew Pope, who wrote the screenplay with Don M. Thompson) maintains a panic-stricken tone throughout the film.
 If some of Leigh’s decisions might seem illogical, consider that this is probably the first time she’s killed someone, and the death doesn’t appear to have been planned in advance.
 And then factor in that her father is a cop who would be investigating the disappearance/death of this man, and it’s easy to see why her thought process would be scrambled by extreme fear and guilt.

 During different scenes in the movie, Leigh starts to have flashback visions of herself as a child of about 8 or 9 years old.
 It’s here that we see that she used to idolize her father at that age, and she admired his job as a cop so much that she would ride in the back of his police car.
 But she now has a strained relationship with her father, no doubt because she was married to a man who’s now in prison.
 In case it wasn’t clear from her actions, Leigh’s nickname could be “Bad Life Choices.”

 “Blood on Her Name” is not a groundbreaking film, but it’s a taut thriller with solid acting and a few unpredictable revelations that add depth to the movie.
 The morality dilemmas in the story aren’t just about what someone would do to cover up a crime but also what someone would do to protect a family.

-Vertical Entertainment released “Blood on Her Name” in select U.S. cities and on VOD on February 28, 2020.
+Vertical Entertainment released “Blood on Her Name” in select U.S. cinemas, on digital and on VOD on February 28, 2020.